Understanding Ultrasound Technology in Pregnancy

 What is an Ultrasound?
 Understanding Pregnancy Imaging

-Ultrasound imaging, also known as sonography, is a non-invasive medical procedure that uses high-frequency sound waves to create images of structures inside the body.
-Unlike X-rays, which use radiation, ultrasounds are completely safe for pregnancy and provide real-time visuals of the baby’s growth and development.
+Ultrasound imaging, also known as sonography, is a non-invasive medical procedure.
+It uses high-frequency sound waves to create images of structures inside the body.
+Unlike X-rays, which use radiation, ultrasounds are completely safe for pregnancy.
+They provide real-time visuals of the baby’s growth and development.
 A sonogram refers to the actual image produced by this process.

 How Does an Ultrasound Work?